-As we noted, basic powers have a game-theoretic slant, moving from the egocentric winning strategies found in much of the logical and computational literature, cf. [2], to 'qualitative equilibria' that depend on what all players do.
-We will point out further connections with game theory as we go.
+Basic powers have a game-theoretic slant, moving from the egocentric winning strategies in logical games to 'qualitative equilibria' that depend on what all players do.
+Even so, few game-theoretic notions are needed for our study.
+We assume familiarity with the notions of extensive game tree, strategy, outcome, games in strategic form, perfect information, and imperfect information.
+However, we will point out further connections with game theory as we go.